Celebrate Reach Out and Read Rhode Island’s 20th Anniversary

 “Ask the next generation what’s most important to do and then ask me how I can help with that.”

-“Literacy is a part of health,” says William (Bill) Hollinshead, and he believes that “all too much of what’s been recorded in life is worth reading.”
-This belief began to take shape during his youth in St. Paul, Minnesota.
-His father was a doctor at a time when doctors put on three-piece suits to go to work, made house calls, and received phone calls at home.
-But what Bill remembers best of all is how his father instilled a lifelong love of reading in him and his siblings by reading to them often—which had the added bonus of creating family time while giving his mother a break from her routine.
+“Literacy is a part of health,” says William (Bill) Hollinshead.
+Raised in St. Paul, Minnesota, his father was a doctor at a time when doctors made house calls in a three-piece suit and received phone calls at home.
+But what Bill remembers best of all was his father reading with him and his siblings—creating family time while giving his mother a break.

-Over two summers of high school, Bill worked as a counselor at Dr. Henry Utter’s co-ed summer camp at Cragged Mountain Farm in New Hampshire.
-He enjoyed hiking the White Mountains with 6-7 year olds, teaching woodworking, and observing pediatrics in the natural world.
+Over two summers of high school, Bill worked as a counselor at Dr. Henry Utter’s co-ed summer camp at Cragged Mountain Farm in New Hampshire, hiking the White Mountains with 6-7 year olds, teaching woodworking, and observing pediatrics in the natural world.
 Bill recalls that he was paid $75 each summer, but that the train from St. Paul to New Hampshire cost $95.
-Nonetheless, Bill remembers the camp fondly and attributes his experience to igniting his passion for teaching and nurturing young people.
+He attributes this experience to igniting his passion for teaching and nurturing young people.

 In 1979, Bill was appointed Medical Director and Chief of Family Health at the Rhode Island Department of Health where he was responsible for family planning, maternity, nutrition, immunizations, newborn child and school health, and for broader family health data, policies and programs until his retirement in 2008.
 He also served a variety of national organizations, commissions, and projects during those years.

-Over the last two decades, Bill has remained one of RORRI’s staunchest advocates.
+Over the last two decades, Bill has remained one of ROR Rhode Island’s staunchest advocates.
 He is a proud member of the board of directors with a special “grandfathered” designation that preserves his membership without limits.